I’m going to share three super easy tests that’ll help you catch the three most common engineering math mistakes.

 Understanding why math mistakes happen can really help you sidestep them.
 Picture driving, for example.
 If I tell you to keep an eye out for gigantic potholes, rogue plywood, and wild drivers on Highway X, you’ll definitely be on high alert, right?
 Sure, accidents could still occur, but the odds will be way lower.

 #1 Careless math errors

-- Enter wrong values into a calculator or software application
+- Punching in wrong values in a calculator or software

-- Use bad handwriting leading to all the above errors
+- Scribbling with bad handwriting, leading to more errors

 What to do to avoid careless math errors?

-- If you’re not in the right mindset to do math problems, then hold off until later.
+- If you’re not in the right mindset, wait until later.

-- Write out each of your math steps and define your variables.
-Take a look at my current limiting reactor sizing calculation.
+- Write out each math step and define your variables as I’ve done with this current limiting reactor sizing calculation.

 - Review your work from start to finish.